-Expectations VS Reality
+Expectations Vs Reality

-This camera was designed for a specific group of people, a particular demographic, and you if jump in blind, expecting this to be a jack of all trades and do everything well, including photos and video, then you will be disappointed, as long as you understand the limitations, then you can assess the camera properly.
+This camera was designed for a specific group of people, a particular demographic, and if you jump in blind, expecting this to be a jack of all trades and do everything well, including photos and video, then you will be disappointed.
+As long as you understand the limitations, then you can assess the camera properly.

 The Little Details Matter

-The camera offers quick access to the most important settings.
-Aperture Ring, Shutter speed Dial, ISO Dial, and Shutter compensation dial.
-Less time wasted navigating menus and settings, and more time spent fine tuning your shooting experience.
+The camera offers quick access to the most important settings, Aperture Ring, Shutter speed Dial, ISO Dial, and Shutter compensation dial.
+Less time wasted navigating menus and settings, and more time spent fine-tuning your shooting experience.

 However, these settings are not set in stone, you can custom map almost every button on this camera, and make it your own.

 I personally prefer the range finder style viewfinder, an optical and electronic viewfinder.
 So being able to customize it is fairly important.

 1. The One And Only Lens

 I personally prefer the 35mm look, but you can use adapters and change the focal length and change the field of view, and if you already owned these adapters for previous x100 cameras, then they will still work just with the X100V.
-The redesign of the lens also allows the body to be somewhat protected for the elements.
+The redesign of the lens also allows the body to be somewhat protected from the elements.

-2. Weather Resistance
+2. The Weather Resistance

-This is the first x100 series camera to be weather resistant, however, it does require an extra step of having to get an adapter and filter to seal the lens and protect it.
+This is the first X100 series camera to be weather resistant, however, it does require an extra step of having to get an adapter and filter to seal the lens and protect it.

 For example, typhoon season in Japan.
 This presented an opportunity to capture images that I normally don't get the chance to get, but since my X100F lacked weather resistance, my options were limited.